GiulioFabbri/Optimizing-Flight-Revenue-by-Analyzing-Fare-Strategies/README.md

 Oltre all' elasticità calcolata in Excel abbiamo bisogno anche di un'analisi piu statistica performata su Rstudio, per vedere se l'effetto

-- The Fares’ effect on number of daily bookings
+1.The Fares’ effect on number of daily bookings:
   Daily Bookings Number = β Fare + β DaysUntillDeparture + β Weekday

+  In this case we do not have significant effect of fares on number of bookings

 ![image](https://github.com/user-attachments/assets/581d260f-3220-48d5-9833-24da7d9a27ac)

-- The Fares’ effect on daily Revenues:
+2.The Fares’ effect on daily Revenues:
-      If we can increase fares without reducing bookings we still have to check if this reduces revenues (higher fares could reduce secondary revenues like additional baggage purchases) Daily Revenues=βFare+βDUD+βWeekday
+ Higher fares could reduce secondary revenues like additional baggage purchases
+ Daily Revenues=β Fare + β DUD + β Weekday
+ In this case we have that increasing fares increase revenues only for flight 101 e 102

 ![image](https://github.com/user-attachments/assets/44be63f5-ee9e-4e90-bdaf-8fba211facc0)